New Computational Techniques for a Faster Variation of BM3D Image Denoising: New Global Volume Hard Thresholding

-In the classical version of BM3D, after a set of blocks is matched with a reference block, a 3D orthonormal wavelet transform is applied to this $N\times N \times k$ volume, where $k$ is the number of matched blocks.
+In the classical version of BM3D, after a set of blocks is matched with a reference block, a 3D orthonormal wavelet transform is applied to this $N\times N \times K$ volume, where $K$ is the number of matched blocks.
 A hard threshold is applied to the transformed wavelet coefficients, and the wavelet transform is inverted to produce the denoised set of image blocks.
 These image blocks are then aggregated back into the denoised image with various weighting schemes, and the algorithm proceeds to the next reference block.

 For our variation, instead of 3D filtering each set of matched blocks independently, all of the 3D matched blocks are filtered jointly as one larger volume.
 To accomplish this, the set of matched blocks are stacked into a larger 3D volume with spatial dimensions the same size as the image.
 The first slice in the $z$-coordinate of this volume contains the noisy image.
 The matched blocks are stacked within the $z$-coordinate slices of the volume directly behind the $x,y$-coordinates of the reference block to which they were matched (see Figure \ref{fig: Gvol}).
 This is repeated for each reference block.
 For this to work, the reference blocks are non-overlapping and tile the entire image.
-Moreover, the number of maximum matched blocks is fixed to some value $K$, so that the dimension of this volume is predetermined.
-A minimum matching value should also be set so that every reference block has \emph{some} matches.
-For reference blocks that have fewer than $K$ matches, the remaining volume behind the $k$ matches is padded with the reference block to avoid unwanted edges in the volume.
-We have found simply setting this minimum and maximum to the same value $K=16$ works suitably well, in which case each reference block has exactly 15 matches.
+Moreover, the number of matched blocks is fixed to some value $K$, so that the dimension of this volume is predetermined.
+After extensive testing we found $K=16$ works suitably well, in which case each reference block has exactly 15 matches.

 Once the full volume is formed, the 3D wavelet transform is applied to the whole volume.
 Hard thresholding is performed on these wavelet coefficients, and then the wavelet transform is inverted to produce a denoised volume.
 Finally, the denoised blocks are aggregated back to produce the denoised image in almost the same way as BM3D.
 The reference blocks that were used to pad the volume are not included in the aggregation.